 Why this Matters:

-The deep ocean is the second largest reservoir of carbon (after carbonate rocks).
-The partitioning of carbon between the ocean and the atmosphere can thus (and has) significantly impact(ed) global climate on geologic timescales.
+The deep ocean is the second largest reservoir of carbon, after carbonate rocks.
+The partitioning of carbon between the ocean and the atmosphere significantly impacts global climate on both modern and geologic timescales.
 Understanding the mechanisms of ocean carbon storage and release is therefore critical for understanding global climate past and present.

 Marine primary productivity is one of the crucial mechanisms that influences the partitioning of carbon between the ocean and the atmosphere.
 The balance between surface export productivity (carbon removal from the ocean's surface) and the upwelling of respired carbon determines the net flux of CO2 into (or out of) the atmosphere.
-Surface export productivity is in turn largely controlled by the distribution of macro and micro nutrients.
-These nutrient patterns are also fundamental to our understanding of ocean ecosystem as photosynthetic organisms form the basis of the food web.
+Surface export productivity is in turn largely controlled by the distribution of macro- and micro- nutrients.
+These nutrient patterns are also fundamental to our understanding of ocean ecosystems as photosynthetic organisms form the basis of the food web.

 Quick outline/overview of the activities in this module

-- Activity A : Examine and describe spatial patterns of nitrogen and phosphorus concentrations and primary productivity in the global oceans.
+- Activity A: Examine and describe spatial patterns of nitrogen and phosphorus concentrations, N:P ratios, and primary productivity in the global oceans.

-- Activity C : Students choose a climate data set (options below), formulate a hypothesis (make a prediction), and examine the relationship between Southern Ocean carbon export and that data set.
+- Activity C: Students choose a climate data set (options below), formulate a hypothesis, and examine the relationship between Southern Ocean carbon export and that data set to test their prediction.
 They then connect with a group who chose a different climate data set and present their results.

 A complete student handout containing the module components and guiding questions is available under Teaching Materials

 - Instructor Handout (Microsoft Word 2007 (.docx) 24kB Jun24 21)